Pack144/packman/README.md

 ```

 Once you have the project downloaded and a virtual environment running you can set
 up Packman for your own needs.
 Many of the project settings are available in
-`_project/settings.py`.
+`config/settings.py`.
 Adjust them there or, to have your own settings that are
-not overridden by source updates, create a separate `_project/local_settings.py`
+not overridden by source updates, create a separate `.env`
 file and put your custom settings there.
 Anything made in this file will overwrite
 the project settings file.
 Use this to configure your own database, secret key,
 email, etc.